20 Gaslighting Phrases Narcissists & Manipulators Use

 – A gaslighter gets caught in an immoral act, like cheating.

-- Then, when you insist others saw them too, they say, “They are feeding you lies; stay away from them.”
+– Then, when you say others saw it too, they say, “They are feeding you lies; stay away from them.”

-Gaslighting can be carried out by a large group working in tandem.
-I believe Edward Snowden and Aaron Swartz are modern-age victims of coordinated gaslighting by several governmental agencies.
+Gaslighting can also be carried out by a large group working together.
+I believe Edward Snowden and Aaron Swartz are modern-day victims of coordinated gaslighting by several governmental agencies.

-- The 2016 film “The Girl On The Train” had the wife being gaslighted by her husband for so long that she could not trust her own judgment if she had murdered someone.
+• The 2016 film “The Girl On The Train” had the wife being gaslighted by her husband for so long that she could not trust her own judgment on whether she had been the cause for someone to lose their life.

 Gaslighting is common among sociopaths and narcissists.
-They are masters at convincing their victims to believe their version of the events.
+Both are masters at convincing their victims to believe their version of the events.

 √ Please spread the word if you found this helpful.